EmergentOrganization/cell-rpg/README.md

 Ensure that you are using the copy of gradle provided in the repository (`gradlew`), or that you are using version `2.4`

+> Gradle's stacktrace isn't formatted with symbolic links to code in IntelliJ IDEA

+With the recent addition of IDEA version 15, java-grade and android-gradle misbehave when they are in the same project.
+To fix this, open the desktop module settings in IntelliJ, and remove any references to android-gradle under *Facets*

 > ArrayIndexOutOfBoundsException: 0 at LinuxDisplay.getAvailableDisplayModes(LinuxDisplay.java:951)

 This seems to occur when running the project on an xorg-server with more than one monitor attached.
 Ensure that `xorg-xrandr` is installed and configured correctly.